This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Of course, the most important thing to consider when buying a new lens is the image quality.
 It can be light and beautifully constructed, but if the distortion is off and the focus all wrong, it’s not a good lens or worth your cash.
 So, let’s look at the image quality of the Fuji 35mm f/1.4 lens.

 Fuji 35mm f1.4 Review Sharpness and distortion

 This lens takes very sharp photos, with an angle of view similar to that of the human eye.
-The lens is the equivalent to a 50mm focal length on a full-frame camera.
+The lens is the equivalent to a 53mm focal length on a full-frame camera.

-I think this lens great for street photography and lifestyle images as its very flattering to facial features and produces colours that are true to life.
+I think this lens is excellent for street photography and lifestyle images as it’s very flattering to facial features and produces colours that are true to life.

 Let’s just say the Fuji scientist got their colour science on lock.